yarutiun/yarutiun/README.md

 **`Software Engineering Student`**

-I am a software engineer and a man of culture in the process of becoming a game developer on Unreal Engine.

 My aim is to become a great qualified software engineer.

 In this profile you can find my projects from: